Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 Her account contained ₦430,000.

-No employment—she had abruptly resigned a fortnight ago.
+She had no employment as she had abruptly resigned a fortnight ago.

-No itinerary— a backpack, a camera she hardly understood how to operate and an increasing ache that wouldn’t stay silent.
+She didn’t plan any itinerary.
+All she had was a backpack, a camera she hardly understood how to operate and an increasing ache that wouldn’t stay silent.

-Learning to Travel on a Budget
+It was almost as if she was Learning to Travel on a Budget

 Morocco was chaos and color and noise.